“Be wary of a westward

 for the Saturn ‘Session’ in full, or simply read on…)

-“Sure, Pattern on the Trestleboard.”
-She stooped to round off a descender on the word she was fashioning in stones.
-“A sociologist should know these things.”
+“Sure, Pattern on the Trestleboard, a sociologist should know these things.”
+She stooped to round off a descender on the word she was fashioning in the stones.
+“Incidentally, that is one humongous key ring you’re slinging there—you a janitor on the side or something?”

-“Yeah, gotcha,” I spelled and counted letters under my breath.
-“Anyway, right then a rocksalt voice thunders out from behind two Malaysian screens about this Richard guy’s straying from his lesson plan.
-I peek around the black screens, and there’s this shriveled old woman perched atop a winged wicker throne, with twisting prisms, crystals and rainbow arches overhead.
+“Yeah, well not quite,” I spelled and counted letters under my breath.
+“Anyway, right when I got up there a rocksalt voice thunders out from behind two Malaysian screens about this Richard guy’s straying from his lesson plan.
+I peek around the black screens, and there’s this shriveled old woman perched atop a winged wicker throne.
 Her unraveled wig kept creeping up her forehead as she frowned, exposing her own matted hair.
-She had these wire-rimmed bifocals dangling off her right ear, and her bright red lipstick smeared to the left. but when she started talking, I sat down on her lumpy ottoman and listened up…”
+She had these wire-rimmed bifocals dangling off her right ear, and her bright red lipstick smeared to the left. but when she started talking, I found myself sitting down on her lumpy ottoman to listen up…”

 “That so,” Syd final kerned her word, which gradually took on the heavy dullness of lunar basalts as the sun ducked behind fleeting mélanges of blue-gray clouds.
 “Listened, to what?”

 “Some happy horseshit about Saturn, this whole spiel about how it’s the second largest planet in the solar system, and that Galileo first discovered it has four icy rings, the two big outer ones split by a 2,200 mile gap called Cassini’s Division.
-She rattled on that Saturn makes one complete revolution around the sun every 29.458 years—that’s only three times in a person’s life.
-She said it also takes that long to pass through all the signs of the Zodiac.
-Which means it takes 29 years or so to return to exactly where it was the moment you were born.
+She rattled on that Saturn makes one complete revolution around the sun every 29.458 years—only three times in a person’s life.
+She said it takes that long to pass through all the signs of the Zodiac.
+Which means it takes 29 years or so to return to where it was the moment you were born.
 After a nasty coughing jag, she warned that Saturn Return can end up good or bad, depending on whether a person’s prepared to pass from childhood to adulthood—like in my case, whether I was ready to become a man at 29.”

 “Well,” Sydney mocked, “what’s the verdict, doc, are you?”